-We have audited the financial statements of Facility Association Residual Market Segment and Uninsured Automobile Funds (the "Association"), which comprise the statement of financial position as at October 31, 2023, October 31, 2022 and November 1, 2021, and the statements of operations, funds held by members and cash flows for the years ended October 31, 2023 and October 31, 2022, and notes to the financial statements, including material accounting policy information (collectively referred to as the "financial statements").
+We have audited the financial statements of Facility Association Residual Market Segment and Uninsured Automobile Funds (the "Association"), which comprise the statement of financial position as at October 31, 2024, and the statements of operations, funds held by members and cash flows for the year then ended, and notes to the financial statements, including material accounting policy information (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Association as at October 31, 2023, October 31, 2022 and November 1, 2021, and its financial performance and its cash flows for the years ended October 31, 2023 and October 31, 2022 in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Association as at October 31, 2024, and its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB").